 Your defense lawyer may try to negotiate a plea bargain for breaching the peace.

-Consult Ross for obscenity cases
+Consult an attorney for obscenity cases

 Were you accused of obscenity related crimes like exhibition and sale of obscene material to minors?
 Schedule an initial consultation with a criminal defense attorney right away.
 They will do their utmost to fight for the best verdict possible.